hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

 ## LED's:

-* Are current limit resistors the right size?
+* (DONE) Are current limit resistors the right size?
+Yes, 1005.
-* Are transistors necessary?
+* (DONE) Are transistors necessary?
+Yes.
 * Add a NeoPixel connector?
   * Maybe add a private ground return for the LED's with a jumper to disable?
     This could go on the outer rim of the Ground plane?
 It is "Ground like"